jkm243/jkm243/README.md

     <a href="https://twitter.com/jacqueskatsuva">Twitter</a>
 <div/>

 ### I'm from DR.Congo and actually live in Russia, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native, as well as work in Web projects.
-I also enjoy hacking, computing, network, ui, ux, and design in general.
+I also enjoy AI, Machine learning, hacking, computing, network, ui, ux, and design in general.

 #
 <div align="center">